 Your competitors using a PLG strategy capture the demand and get users excited and further down their funnelChristian Sjøvold Blomberg, B2B SaaS Go-to-Market Advisor and Board Member

-In short, your competition is demonstrating value early on, removing usage friction, and creating a positive experience.
+In short, your competition demonstrates value early on, removes usage friction, and creates a positive experience.

 ...All while you are still trying to book a demo call.